fireundubh/pyro/README.md

 Simply add the `Anonymize` attribute to the `PapyrusProject` root element.
 Set the value to `True`.

-#### Notes

-* A temporary folder will be created and deleted at the `TempPath` specified in `pyro.ini`.
-* The compiled scripts to be packaged will be copied there.
-* The folder will be removed if the procedure is successful.

-### Supports the Release/Final/Optimize attributes

-* The `Release` and `Final` attributes are supported by only the FO4 compiler.
-* The `Optimize` attribute is supported for all games.
-* The PPJ parser will ignore unsupported attributes.

-### Performance
+### Benchmarks

-The native PPJ compiler for FO4 is on average 70 milliseconds faster per script.

-Tested with i5-3570k @ 3.4 GHz and six scripts.
+* The native PPJ compiler for FO4 is on average 70 milliseconds faster per script.
+Tested with i5-3570k @ 3.4 GHz and 6 scripts.

 ## Examples